<em>Hedychium</em>: planting, growing and caring for

 4. Remove the rootball from its pot and plant it, or, if bought as bare roots, place the rootstock directly in soil.

-5. Then backfill the planting hole with soil.
+5. Backfill the planting hole with soil.

 6. Water generously.